grafana/tutorials/content/tutorials/build-an-app-plugin.md

 App plugins let you bundle resources such as dashboards, panels, and data sources into a single plugin.

 Any resource you want to include needs to be added to the `includes` property in the `plugin.json` file.

-App plugins need to be enabled before you can use them.
-Once they're enabled, they'll show up in the Grafana side menu.

 To add a resource to your app plugin, you need to include it to the `plugin.json`.

 Plugins that are included in an app plugin are available like any other plugin.